COVID-19 basics for the H2 Biology student [4/20 update]

 As such if one practices personal hygiene and employing protective measures they may reduce chances of becoming infected.

-The natural next question is why don’t we know about this virus?
+The natural next question is why don’t we know about this virus to prevent the pandemic?

 The most straight forward answer is that these viruses do not originate from nor use humans as host.

-Recently, China scientists who have samples of the virus have subject it to phylogenetic analysis revealing that it may have come from Pangolins.
-Please note, I cannot confirm the validity of this observation as no other scientist outside of China currently have access to the data to confirm this.
+Recently, China scientists who have samples of the virus have subject it to phylogenetic analysis revealing that it may have come from bats.

 Which in this case is the hunting, trading as well as slaughtering of this animals for eventual consumption.